Ashfield’s Conservative candidate Lee Anderson caught setting up door-knock with friendly voter more disinformation from the Tory ministry of truth.

 He tells the caller he will see him shortly before hanging up, returning to Mr Crick and saying: “Some leaflets have just come for me.”

-Mr Anderson made headlines last week when he proposed that anti-social tenants should be put in tents in fields and made to pick potatoes, but he did not want to discuss the idea when asked by Mr Crick.
+Mr Anderson made headlines last week when he proposed that anti-social tenant should be put in tents in fields and made to pick potatoes, but he did not want to discuss the idea when asked by Mr Crick.

 Watch journalist Michael Crick catch out Tory Lee Anderson another episode from the Tory ministry of truth.